davidobrien1985/davidobrien1985.github.io/blog/_posts/2016-01-27-securing-sensible-data-ansible.md

 ## Interactive ansible-vault decryption

 During development of an Ansible playbook it is okay to have some interaction on the command line.
-So let&#8217;s check out the first and easiest way to pass in the decryption keyword to Ansible.
+So let's check out the first and easiest way to pass in the decryption keyword to Ansible.

 <div id="wpshdo_45" class="wp-synhighlighter-outer">
   <div id="wpshdt_45" class="wp-synhighlighter-expanded">